gpsbird/quartz-browser/README.md

   You can directly download debian package for debian based distros and install it.
   Download it [here](https://github.com/ksharindam/quartz-browser/releases)

 ### Usage
+To run after installing, type command..
     `quartz`
 Or
     `quartz http://www.google.com`
-If you want to run the browser without installing, then
+If you want to run the browser without/before installing, then
-Open terminal in quartz-browser-master directory and run
+Open terminal and change directory to quartz-browser-master and run
     `./run.py`
 Or
     `./run.py http://www.google.com`